 When someone dies, our usual ways of coping and moving on are built around getting together with loved ones.
 During social distancing, we may have to adjust to new ways of dealing with grief.

-Funeral attendance is being limited to small numbers of close family.
+Funeral attendance might be limited to small numbers of close family, and distance might make it impossible to travel at all.
 For many people, this means not getting a chance to say goodbye.
 For those who can attend, it might be upsetting to see a small turnout, knowing their loved one isn’t getting the send-off they deserved.

 Even when you’re not able to get together physically, you can still mark the loss.